EduardoRFS/eduardorfs.github.io/source/_posts/a_different_level_based_typer.md

 ## What is a level based typer?

-The idea is that we're using instead of scanning the context during typing we're gonna use a level to know when a type variable is present in the scope then generalize it, this is effectivelly an algorithm of escape analysis.
+The idea is that we're using instead of scanning the context during typing we're gonna use a level to know when a type variable is present in the scope then generalize it, this is effectively an algorithm of escape analysis.
 It was invented / discovered by Didier Rémy and it leads to a more efficient implementation of a HM typer.

 Note that Didier Rémy and the literature calls levels, ranks, but the OCaml typer calls it levels, and it makes more sense in my head(probably bias), so I will be using levels here.